-- 1. Implement the Eelgrass Protection & Management Plan adopted by RBRA on August 12, 2021, which provides for an Eelgrass Protection Zone/no anchoring area separated by an established boundary from an authorized Anchorage Area. - 2.
-Collaborate with partners to seek grant funding for preparation and implementation of a 10-year Adaptive Restoration Management Plan for eelgrass habitat. - 3.
+- 1. Prevent vessels from anchoring in sensitive eelgrass habitat areas. - 2.
+Collaborate with partners to seek grant funding for preparation and implementation of a 10-year Restoration and Adaptive Management Plan for eelgrass habitat in Richardson Bay. - 3.
 Collaborate with partners to monitor/survey eelgrass and wildlife resources (e.g., waterbirds) to evaluate effectiveness of restoration and protection efforts, followed by updates/changes to plans as needed to meet habitat and wildlife goals.

-STRATEGIC ELEMENTS:
+STRATEGIC ACTIONS: